 welcome to ways

-Artists* and collectives from all genres are invited to come and stay
+Artists and collectives from all genres are invited to come and stay with a focus on rest and recuperation.

 Artists do not need to propose a project for their time at Ways, nor do they need to produce anything during their stay.